evennia/evennia/docs/source/Contribs/Contrib-Ingame-Python-Tutorial-Elevator.md

 This variable will not be available in your chained event.
 - **Q:** when you say I can call my chained events something else than "chain_1", "chain_2" and such, what is the naming convention?
-- **A:** chained events have names beginning by "chain_".
+- **A:** chained events have names beginning by `"chain_"`.
 This is useful for you and for the system.
-But after the underscore, you can give a more useful name, like "chain_open_doors" in our case.
+But after the underscore, you can give a more useful name, like `"chain_open_doors"` in our case.
 - **Q:** do I have to pause several seconds to call a chained event?
 - **A:** no, you can call it right away.
 Just leave the third parameter of `call_event` out (it